DeavynEtscheit/DeavynEtscheit.github.io/essays/whoAmI.md

 ## Why Computer Science?

 I am Deavyn Etscheit a student enrolled at the University of Hawaii at Manoa's Computer Science Program.
 I chose to pursue Computer Science based on the Computer Science courses at took at my high school Mid-Pacific Institute.
 Another reason I have chosen to pursue this field is due to my belief that it will become a big part shortly.
 Especially since the release and ongoing development of ChatGPT and other similar ai models heads are starting to turn.
-I want to be a part of such projects developing products that can bring huge benefits to the world.
-I use ChatGPT and Claude to help in my studies and they have deepened my understanding of my courses along with my studies.
-I chose Computer Science for its robustness in the tech industry and its exciting ongoing development.
+I want to be a part of such projects, developing products that can bring huge benefits to many people.
+I use ChatGPT and Claude to help in my studies and they have deepened my understanding of the basic concepts of Computer Science.
+In short, I chose Computer Science for its robustness in the tech industry and its exciting ongoing development.

 ## My Interests in Computer Science